Kei-Luna/LunaGC_4.6.0/README.md

 - Go to [ambr.top](https://ambr.top)
 - Search up the material/avatar/enemy and then the ID of it should be in the URL of the site, for example I searched for the pyro hilichurl archer; the link for it is ambr.top/en/archive/monster/21010501/pyro-hilichurl-shooter so the ID for it will be 21010501.

+### How to spawn monsters?
+- Get the ID from the ambr.top link (above)
+- Do /spawn <id> in the in-game chat.
+You can also find out more arguments that you can use to modify the monster hp etc by doing `/help spawn` or `/spawn` | Example: `/spawn 21010501`, that will spawn a pyro hilichurl.
+Give it more hp: `/spawn 21010501 hp9999` and you can find more about the arguments trough the method I mentioned above.

 ### How to use the brand new /uid command?
 - Rich text is supported
 - How to set custom UID: `/uid set changethistext` | bold: `/uid set <b>changethistext</b>` | italic: `/uid set <i>changethistext</i>` | combined: `/uid set <i><b>changethistext</b></i>` | colored text (you'll need a hex color code, you can easy get and pick one by search hex color picker on google now let's assume that you have done it): `/uid set <color=#698ae8>changethistext</color>`